Ivo Mosley: Background

-In 1977 he married the artist Xanthe Oppenheimer.
+In 1977 he married the artist Xanthe Oppenheimer, daughter of Sir Michael Oppenheimer, 3rd Baronet.

+Ivo Mosley died at home from motor neurone disease and dementia, on 31 January 2024, at the age of 72.

 Ceramics

 Whilst studying, Mosley became fascinated by Japanese pottery and porcelain.
 On completing his degree in 1972, he purchased a kiln and started making pots.
 Based in London, this was his career until 1987, and he became known for his bold use of colour and the development of new glazing techniques.
 Not unlike other Oxbridge educated ceramicists such as Edmund de Waal, Mosley combined pottery with writing; he was asked to write articles on his techniques of firing and glazing, and had an ongoing project translating Japanese poetry.

 Mosley's ceramics have been exhibited at The National Theatre, Liberty of London and elsewhere and sold through Designers Guild.

 Poetry

 His Japanese studies inspired Mosley with a profound interest in Japanese poetry.
 On graduating he began translating the waka poet Kakinomoto no Hitomaro's work for The Dublin Magazine then under the editorship of John Ryan.

 In 1993 Frontier Publishing published his The Green Book of Poetry, a poetry anthology of over 300 poems from around the world, originally written in 30 different languages in defence of nature.
 Mosley provided commentary and many translations, but the poets most heavily featured are the Australian ecopoet Judith Wright, and Brendan Kennelly, who once said "Poetry is the ultimate democracy".
 In 1996 Harper SanFrancisco re-published the anthology as Earth Poems: Poems from Around the World to Honor the Earth, updated and including eighty new and contemporary poems and commentary.
 Mosley's own original poems have been featured in journals and national newspapers.
 In 1999 he was appointed Poetry Editor at the Journal of Consciousness Studies.